Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 It slides when sweat softens the fabric.

-Or it creates pressure lines that feel manageable when standing still but distracting once the runner settles into rhythm.
+It creates pressure lines that feel manageable when standing still but distracting once the runner settles into rhythm.

 A good waistband feels quiet.
 It stays present without constantly asking to be noticed.